 Every new PCT formalities examiner undergoes two years of training, beginning with a general course, tutoring and periodic exams.
-During this training period, new examiners participate in inhouse training programs that impart in-depth insight into the PCT processing procedure.
+During this training period, trainees participate in in-house training programs that impart in-depth insight into the PCT processing procedure.